-- 1.5 In the first instance, the Environmental Dimension Partnership (hereafter EDP) would undertake a desktop review of published and unpublished documents, reports and data; such as the Staffordshire County Council Historic Landscape Characterisation, Historic Environment Character Assessment and Historic Environment Record, along with the Extensive Urban Survey for Stafford, in defining a robust baseline position. - 1.6 This desktop review would also take into account existing documents prepared by EDP, or on behalf of EDP, in respect of the Burleyfields site; most notably the 2009 archaeological assessment (which would be updated as necessary) and the hitherto unpublished results of a limited geophysical (magnetic) survey which was completed on land adjoining Hill Farm.
+- 1.5 The Environmental Dimension Partnership (hereafter EDP) would undertake a desktop review of published and unpublished documents, reports and data; such as the Staffordshire County Council Historic Landscape Characterization; in defining a baseline position on the likely setting of Stafford Castle Scheduled Monument. - 1.6 This desktop review would also take into account existing documents prepared by EDP, or on behalf of EDP, in respect of the Burleyfields site; most notably the 2009 archaeological assessment (which would be updated as necessary) and the hitherto unpublished results of a limited geophysical survey which was completed on land adjoining Hill Farm. - 1.7 In light of this desk study, EDP would complete a field-based investigation to 'refine' the model and reach an informed view on the functional, visual and aesthetic values and relationships which contribute (both positively and negatively) to the setting of Stafford Castle Scheduled Monument. - 1.8 In doing so, it will build upon the conclusions of the Local Plan Housing and Industrial Allocation: An Archaeological Assessment (SBC 1991) and account for the ongoing implementation of the approved scheme for the expansion of the Stafford Castle Golf Course on land adjoining the Burleyfields site.